huggingface/datasets/docs/source/processing.rst

 Here we have now multiplied the size of our dataset by ``4`` by adding three alternatives generated with Roberta to each example.
 We can see that the word ``distorting`` in the first example was augmented with other possibilities by the Roberta model: ``withholding``, ``suppressing``, ``destroying``, while in the second sentence, it was the ``'s`` token which was randomly sampled and replaced by ``Stores`` and ``Pizza``.

-Obviously this is a very simple example for data augmentation and it could be improved in several ways, the most interesting take-away is probably how this can be written in roughtly ten lines of code without any loss in flexibility.
+Obviously this is a very simple example for data augmentation and it could be improved in several ways, the most interesting take-away is probably how this can be written in roughly ten lines of code without any loss in flexibility.

 Processing several splits at once
 -----------------------------------